 The Careers Programme should also ensure students are clear about the pathways to progress into employment, apprenticeships and higher education.

-Additionally, in accordance with the Careers Strategy (December 2017), the school will use the Gatsby Charitable Foundation’s Benchmarks to develop and improve our careers provision, working towards meeting all 8 Benchmarks by the Government’s target date of 2020.
+Additionally, in accordance with the Careers Strategy (December 2017), the school will use the Gatsby Charitable Foundation’s Benchmarks to develop and improve our careers provision, mapping our current practice against the Benchmarks.

 The school also has a provider access policy which will be updated annually.